OtmarKirch/mySciFi-Angular-client/README.md

 ## Current State

-The app is currently in development.
+The development of the app is finished.
 The following features have been implemented:
 - The endpoints for the API
 - Basic starting view
 - User registration
+- User login
+- Viewing all movies
+- List of favorite movies
+- Viewing details of a single movie, the genre or director
+- Changing user details
+- Deleting user account

 ## Key Features
 At the end of development, the app will have the following features: